Aledo, Texas

 Aledo (/ə'liːdoʊ/ ə-LEE-doh) is a city in Parker County, Texas, United States.
 The population was 4,858 in 2020.

 The city is served by the Aledo Independent School District.

 History

 The Parker post office was established in 1880 by Littleberry Rudolph Fawks.
-Two years later the name was changed to Aledo, likely suggested by a Texas & Pacific Railway official for Aledo, Illinois.
-Post office established May 25, 1882 as Aledo, postmaster Eli J. McConnell.
+Two years later, the name was changed to Aledo, likely suggested by a Texas & Pacific Railway official from Aledo, Illinois.
+A post office was established May 25, 1882 as Aledo, under postmaster Eli J. McConnell.

 Geography

 According to the United States Census Bureau, the city has a total area of 1.9 sqmi, all land.

 Climate

 Demographics

 As of the 2020 United States census, there were 4,858 people, 1,564 households, and 1,219 families residing in the city.